-- New primary victims served (e.g. victims who began service during this reporting period) - Continuing primary victims served (e.g. victims who began service during a prior reporting period but have continued receiving service in this reporting period) - Unique new primary victims served, by victim's stated gender - Male - Female - Transgender Male
+- New primary victims served (e.g. victims who began service during this reporting period). - Continuing primary victims served (e.g. victims who began service during a prior reporting period but have continued receiving service in this reporting period). - Please differentiate clients as continuing or new based on the client's engagement with the program funded by the Victim Services Division of OVSJG in previous fiscal years.

+Unique new primary victims served, by victim's stated gender